Human factors in diving equipment design: Dry suits

 Dry suits rely on staying dry inside and maintaining a limited volume of gas distributed through the thermal undergarments.
-The volume of gas needed is fairly constant, but it expands and contracts in response to the ambient pressure variations as the diver changes depth.
-Squeeze and overinflation are dangerous.
+The volume of gas needed is fairly constant, but it expands and contracts due to pressure variations as the diver changes depth.
 Suit squeeze is caused by insufficient gas in the suit, and will reduce flexibility of the suit and restrict the diver's freedom of motion.
 This could prevent the diver from reaching critical equipment in an emergency.
-Gas is added manually by pressing a button to open the inflation valve, which is customarily sited in the central chest area where it can easily be reached by both hands and is clear of the harness and buoyancy compensator.
-High flow rates are neither necessary nor desirable, as they could lead to overinflation, particularly if the valve sticks open due to freeze.
-Overinflation will cause an uncontrollable rapid ascent if not corrected.
-Dumping of suit gas is only possible in a restricted range of orientations, where the dump valve is above the gas to be dumped.
-During ascent, the diver has several things to monitor and do. so an adjustable automatic exhaust valve which provides hands-free operation helps reduce this task loading.
+Gas is added manually by pressing a button to open the inflation valve, which is normally in the central chest area where it can easily be reached by both hands and is clear of the harness and buoyancy compensator.
+High flow rates are neither necessary nor desirable, as they could lead to over-inflation, particularly if the valve sticks open due to freezing.
+Over-inflation causes an uncontrollable rapid ascent if not corrected.
+Dumping of suit gas is only possible when the dump valve is above the gas to be dumped.
+During ascent, the diver has several things to monitor, so an adjustable automatic exhaust valve which provides hands-free operation helps reduce this task loading.

-Problems caused by flooding of dry suits:

-Loss of thermal insulation and body chilling will generally make it necessary to abort the dive, but an immediate ascent may not be possible, or safe.

-Loss of buoyancy can be mitigated by deploying a DSMB, use of a large volume buoyancy compensator, or small lifting bag, or ditching ballast weight.
-It depends on details of the leak whether the suit will retain any gas, and where such gas can be held.